Harmix/pam-benchmark/README.md

 | `EXPERIMENT_NAME` | Name for grouping results in MongoDB | `baseline_2025` |
 | `TASK_CONFIGS` | Comma-separated list of config names | `config_1,config_2,config_vg_15` |

+To add a new environment variable, you need to define it in the terminal execution command and add it to `services.main.environment` in `tasks/memtrack/environment/docker-compose.yaml`.

 ### Available Configs

 List available configs: